 - Take a course that focuses on sustainability.

 - Avoid opening the windows during the winter!
 (If it’s too hot, fill out a maintenance request instead.)

 - Become an Eco-Rep. Eco-Reps are student leaders who plan activities designed to engage the campus in creation care action.

 - Read a book about creation care.
-A few good ones include Serve God, Save the Planet, For the Beauty of the Earth, Deep Economy, Omnivore’s Dilemma, and Saving God’s Green Earth.
+A few good ones include Our Father’s World, Serve God, Save the Planet, For the Beauty of the Earth, Deep Economy, Omnivore’s Dilemma, and Saving God’s Green Earth.

 - Get outside!
 One of the best ways to care for God’s creation is to fall in love with it.
 Get out and take a walk in the beautiful countryside around Houghton.

 Got an idea you’d like to see happen at Houghton?
-Contact the Sustainability Coordinator at email@example.com to let us know what you’re thinking about.
+Contact the Center for Sustainability at firstname.lastname@example.org to let us know what you’re thinking about.